 Finally customer service… we provide our clients with 24 hour online account access so you can see exactly where your funds are in the invoice factoring process.
 We provide the tools and team member access you need to factor your invoices with confidence.

 I’m sure there are other questions you have on the invoice factoring process and we’re here to help.
-You can contact us and speak to an industry expert or visit the resources section of our website.
-There you’ll find whitepapers and a library full of helpful information.
+You can contact us and speak to an industry expert.